 Where to stay in Amsterdam

-- Free Tour: To start your two day visit in Amsterdam I recommend taking the free tour offered by Sandemans.
-On this free walking tour, you can get a general view of the city The tour covers many of the top Amsterdam attractions, including Dam Square, the Royal Palace, the Red Light District, the Anne Frank House and more.
-More info at Sandemans web
+To start your two day visit in Amsterdam I recommend taking the free tour offered by Sandemans.
+On this free walking tour, you can get a general view of the city.
+The tour covers many of the top Amsterdam attractions, including Dam Square, the Royal Palace, the Red Light District, the Anne Frank House and more.
+The tour starts in front of the National Monument in Dam Square, daily at 10 am, 10.30 am, 11 am, 1.30 pm and 2 pm.
+More info at Sandemans web.

 Some museums you can visit in Amsterdam are: